Adolescent Literacy Solutions

 Garla L. Jalloh

-Garla Jalloh is an Educational Services Manager who specializes in secondary literacy.
-She finds great joy and fulfillment in supporting and building capacity in middle and high school educators so that they are equipped to provide equitable learning environments for their students, with a focus on literacy.
+Garla specializes in secondary literacy and finds great joy and fulfillment in supporting and building capacity in middle and high school educators so that they are equipped to provide equitable learning environments for their students, with a focus on literacy.

 Dr. Carrie Thomas Beck